flowground/amazonaws-com-datasync-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteAgent
-### <p>Deletes an agent.
+<blockquote><p>Deletes an agent.
 To specify which agent to delete, use the Amazon Resource Name (ARN) of the agent in your request.
 The operation disassociates the agent from your AWS account.
-However, it doesn't delete the agent virtual machine (VM) from your on-premises environment.</p> <note> <p>After you delete an agent, you can't reactivate it and you longer pay software charges for it.</p> </note>
+However, it doesn't delete the agent virtual machine (VM) from your on-premises environment.</p> <note> <p>After you delete an agent, you can't reactivate it and you longer pay software charges for it.</p> </note></blockquote>

 #### Input Parameters
 * `Action` - _required_